 Again, I am overwhelmed and disgusted by the news.
 I want so much to strengthen the bubble around me so that none of this gets through.
 At all.
 My own little untouched universe.
 I wish I knew how.

 This morning Miss Violet attacked the Siberian Iris, tearing off a bloom and making off with it like the scoundrel and thief she so frequently is.
-She looked like a Flamenco dancer for a minute there, running around with a gorgeous bloom in her mouth.
+She looked like a big-eared Flamenco dancer for a minute there, running around with a gorgeous bloom in her mouth.
 I was amused by this until she started eating it, and I began to wonder if there was any possibility it was toxic.
 After she got a couple of good chomps in, I retrieved the flower and put it in the yard waste.
 Sure enough, within 10 minutes she puked up the contents of her stomach, and for the next hour had — um — gastrointestinal distress.

 A neighbor came by this afternoon offering freshly grown lettuce and some plum jam.
 All of a sudden we all seem to be coming together in these few blocks of isolation and riverside paradise.
 I don’t know if it’s having been here a year (on Thursday) and people starting to feel comfortable with me, or the pandemic making people more aware of their closest neighbors, or something else entirely, but I’m finding kindness and friendship and courtesy and compassion in my neighbors, and I really like it.
-I hope I can respond in kind.